 </html>

 Begin by opening the 'main.css' file in your code editor.
-CSS code generally follows the same format: you declare the name of a given element/class/id then list its properties inside curly brackets {}.
-For example, we could style the body element of our webpage by typing the following:
+CSS code generally follows the same format: you use a selector to identify a given element/class/id then list the properties you wish to style inside curly brackets {}.
+For example, the body element of the webpage can be styled by writing the following code:

 body {